-Permits are issued subject to the current Borough of Christchurch Off Street Parking Places Consolidation Order and to the following general conditions:
+Permits are issued subject to the Bournemouth, Christchurch and Poole Council (Parking Regulation, On-Street Parking Places and Off-Street Parking Places) Consolidation Order 2021 and to the following general conditions:

-- the permit is tenable at Bank Close, Bargates, Bridge Street, Bypass, Pit Site, Purewell Dairy, Saxon Square, Wick Lane, Willow Way, Wortley Road and Leisure Centre* car parks
+- the permit is tenable at Bank Close, Bridge Street, Bypass, Purewell Dairy, Saxon Square, Wick Lane, Willow Way, Wortley Road and Leisure Centre* car parks

 - the permit is for use on the specified vehicle(s) only (ie motor car, 3 wheeler or motor cycle combination)

 - permits can be shared between two specified vehicles but cannot be used at the same time.
 The virtual permit system can register when the permit is being used fraudulently.
 If this is found to be the case the permit will be cancelled and no refund issued

 - the permit is tenable for a period not exceeding 2 hours continuous parking (*3 hours Leisure centre) 24 hours a day (i.e. in car parks where there is an overnight charge, the 2 hour limit applies during the evening as well as during the day).
 Return is prohibited within 3 hours

 - in the event of a change of vehicle, please update the online system with your new registration number, colour and make of vehicle

 - vehicles are admitted and left at the owner's risk.
 The Council will not be liable for any loss or damage to the vehicle or its contents unless caused by the negligence of the Council